iSYS-Software/SelenideReporter/README.md

 Run this test via `gradlew -x check clean test --tests tests.HelloWorldTest` and a report will be produced in the `build/reports/selenide` directory.
 If you want to generate a report for all tests in the project, simply run `gradlew clean test`.
 Here is a **[screenshot](samples/screenshot.png)** of what the report will look like.

-## Configuration
-The reports are configured via System Properties, which comes in handy when running on a CI server, where configuration must be provided externally.
-For local development you can rely on "convention over configuration" and only provide fallbacks, where the defaults aren't reasonable.
-There is only one fallback implemented currently and it is the URL, where the application to test is running.
-Use the System Property `BASE.URL` to configure it externally and the annotation `@Fallbacks` as a fallback where the System Property is undefined (such as local development).

-Further System Properties:
-- `REPORT.UITEST.DIR`: directory where the reports are written, default is `build/reports/selenide`
-- `UITEST.BROWSER`: browser to use for UI tests, default is `chrome`
-- `UITEST.BROWSER.LANG`: browser language to use for UI tests, default is `en`
-- `org.slf4j.simpleLogger.defaultLogLevel`: log level for Selenide, default is `info`

 ## Step by Step
 There's a lot going on in the HelloWorld test and this section explains it in more detail.
 1. Your test class should extend `UITest` or a base class you write that extends `UITest`.